marshall7m/terraform-aws-infrastructure-live-ci/README.md

 11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #7.
 The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
 If the `Success` task of the Step Function was successful, the updated status will be `succeeded` and if the `Reject` task was successful, the updated status will be `failed`.

     The Lambda Function will then repeat the same process as mentioned in step #7 until there are no records that are waiting to be run with a Step Function execution.
 As stated above, the Lambda Function will update the merge lock status value to allow other Terraform-related PRs to be merged.

+## Commit Statuses

+Each ECS tasks with the addition of the merge lock, will be available to send commit statuses displaying the current state of the task.
+The commit statuses can be toggled via the `var.commit_status_config` variable or by manually editing the actual configuration stored on AWS System Manager Parameter Store.

+The each of the ECS task-related commit statuses will link to the task's associated AWS CloudWatch Log Stream.
+If calling service of the task failed to configure and run the task, the calling service's page or log link will be used.

+`** NOTE: Permissions for users to access the log streams is not managed via this module **`
 ### Input

 Each execution is passed a JSON input that contains record attributes that will help configure the tasks within the Step Function.
 A sample JSON input will look like the following: